 Architectural model.
 Model workshop, Peter Behrens School of Architecture (PBSA) based on building application plans (Pablo Molestina Architects Office, Cologne), which are, in turn, based on of the elaborated draft by children and young people in conjunction with PBSA students in Düsseldorf.

 The concrete base for the planned café as a platform, 2017.
-The walls will be built in 2019.

 Artists in Wittenberger Weg

-A text by Ute Reeh
+Text: Ute Reeh

 The catalyst for the project Arm oder reich?
 (Rich or Poor?), which gave rise to the residency, was the question of whether and how a structured, artistically curated process without a preconceived outcome can transform a seemingly insoluble situation.
 Coinciding with the inception of that project, I founded the Zentrum für Peripherie based on the assumption that new ideas actually flourish on social, geographic, intellectual and conceptual peripheries.